4 November 2023

 Notre Dame School Badarpur celebrated Shakespeare’s birthday on April 24, 2023 Monday.
 Students enacted one of the famous sonnets of the Bard.
 The seven ages followed by various famous characters portrayal.

 English week was organised from May 1 to May 11, 2023.
-Over hundred classes participated with zest and fervour in various activities.
+All classes participated with zest and fervour in various activities.
 Senior school had debate, speech and elocution competitions whereas middle school had storytelling, poem recitation competition.

 Junior school had storytelling, speech, poem recitation, role plays etc.